3D Printing And Its Unused Potential

 In this case, there are also other advantages, such as a significant reduction in waste.

 And even eliminate them.
 Waste can indeed be melted down and reused, but you have to consider that the material will lose its strength and quality.
-It is also often the case that it is impossible to mill simple elements in one whole, so you have to do 3-4 elements and then fit them together.
+It is also often the case that it is impossible to mill simple elements in one wholesale printing, so you have to do 3-4 elements and then fit them together.

 For example, General Electric makes engines with fewer elements thanks to 3D printing technology.
 While in a traditionally made engine, we have 1000 parts, thanks to printing, this number of elements can be reduced to 10.
 Here lies the great advantage of 3D printing, which also can relieve the entire structure.